aws-samples/amazon-sagemaker-llm-fine-tuning-remote-decorator/README.md

 ### [train_2.csv.gz](./train_2.csv.gz)

+The synthetic dataset is the content of official AWS Generative AI Blogs

 | question | answers |
 |-------|-------|
 | What new Anthropic model is now available on Amazon Bedrock?   | Claude 2.1 foundation model is now available on Amazon Bedrock.  |